MichaelCorelli/Calibration_of_a_real_Robot/README.md

 Once the correction matrix X is estimated, the corrected odometry trajectory is computed.
 The odometry\_correction function applies X to the odometry increments, correcting systematic distortions and reconstructing the trajectory step by step.
 Afterward, the function to\_tracker\_frame converts the corrected trajectory from the robot frame to the tracker frame, using the estimated laser transformation.

 In summary, raw odometry data are corrected using both:
-- the correction matrix X
+- a good guess of kinematic paramters
 - the transformation of the laser with respect to the base.

 The mean error between the odometry and the tracking data is computed both before and after calibration.